CMU-CREATE-Lab/create-lab-visual-programmer/README.md

   * **BP** Issue [#7](/../../issues/7) Threads now work in the "Do Both", cannot be exported
   * **BP** Issue [#207](/../../issues/207) Undo Button
   * **BP** Issue [#202](/../../issues/202) Built in audio recording
+  * **BP** New audio files are now included in the zip file and properly installed.
+This way, all you ever need to copy is the zip file but it's not bloated with all the default audio files.

 Changes in Progress
 -----------